 It's true.
 Babies get antibodies during pregnancy from some vaccines their mothers have had.
 For example, the baby is protected for a short time after they are born if their mother has had the measles vaccine.

 We know from decades of research, in millions of children, that the vaccines work best at these ages, and with this spacing between doses.
-And we know they are safe when given on this schedule.

 About Dr. Bracho-Sánchez